Fitbit Versa 4 vs Charge 6: What's the difference? I tried them both for a month to find out

 I personally prefer the Fitbit Charge 6.
 Being someone who regularly exercises and finds the constant ping of smartwatch notifications distracting at best (and irritating at worst), I'd rather have the superior fitness, sleep, and stress-tracking features than the lifestyle assistance.
 It also comes in a fun coral / orange colour, which is unique to the range.

-I'd choose the Fitbit Versa 4 if I was looking for an all-rounder that combines activity tracking, health insights, and lifestyle assistance, and perhaps if I was someone who'd otherwise buy an Apple Watch.
+I'd choose the Fitbit Versa 4 if I were looking for an all-rounder that combines activity tracking, health insights, and lifestyle assistance, and perhaps if I were someone who'd otherwise buy the Apple Watch Series 10.

 Grace Walsh